Shadowfox20/Startup/notes.md

 - import the CSS file
 - create a function `Page-name()` which returns the content of the page

+### Important functions:
+- `React.useState()` returns a special react object type that can dynamically update
+- Hooks:
+    - Ref hooks aren't used for rendering
+        - `React.useRef` declares a ref
+    - Effect hooks connect to external systems, such as WebSocket or backend
+        - `React.useEffect (() => {/insert code})` uses the code

 ## Node.js:
 - Create endpoints in `service/index.js` to allow front end to connect back end
 - Format endpoints: